valesios/cordova-plugin-startapp-ads/README.md

 # Cordova Plugin for Start.io (ex.
 StartApp) Ads
 ### This if fork from <a href="https://github.com/lreiner/cordova-plugin-startapp-ads">Cordova Plugin for StartApp Ads</a>

+### This version is incompleate.
+This plugin can only show banner ads.
+### If you able to find issue why this plugin is not showing Interstitial and Rewarded ads - I will be very grateful
+### At this moment this plugin is working on test mode.

 ### 1. Installation
 First you need to install the cordova plugin in your Cordova Project